 Dr Catharine McNab

-The young people, adults, and families with whom she has worked have had a range of different difficulties, including worries and anxiety; mood difficulties, such as ongoing sadness, depression and bipolar disorder; eating concerns; more longstanding problems that are sometimes called personality difficulties; and symptoms of psychosis.
-In general, this work has focused on helping people live lives that feel more true and less troublesome to them, regardless of whether they have a formal psychiatric diagnosis, or what this might be.
+The young people, adults, and families with whom she has worked have had a range of different difficulties.
+These include including worries and anxiety; mood difficulties, such as ongoing sadness, depression and bipolar disorder; eating concerns; more longstanding problems that are sometimes called personality difficulties; and symptoms of psychosis.
+In general, this work has focused on helping people live lives that feel more true and less troublesome to them, regardless of whether they have a formal mental health diagnosis, or what this might be.
 All of her work has a collaborative and authentic spirit at its heart.

 Catharine’s clinical training focused on cognitive behavioural therapy and other evidence-based therapies such as acceptance and commitment therapy and other mindfulness-based interventions.
 She has since further specialised as a cognitive analytic therapy (CAT) practitioner and supervisor.
-In her other work role, Catharine is a lecturer and course coordinator at the University of Melbourne, teaching and supervising a range of mental health professionals, including trainee clinical psychologists and child and adolescent psychiatrists.
-Prior to this role, she worked for many years in public mental health with adolescents and young adults, in direct clinical services and in supporting clinicians to use evidence to guide their practice.
+In her other work role, Catharine is an academic who leads the clinical psychology training programs at the University of Melbourne.
+Prior to moving into academia, she worked for many years in public mental health with adolescents and young adults, in direct clinical services and in supporting clinicians to use evidence to guide their practice.

-Catharine is a member of the Australian Psychological Society and of the Australian and New Zealand Association of Cognitive Analytic Therapy.
+Catharine is a member of the Australian Clinical Psychology Association and of the Australian and New Zealand Association of Cognitive Analytic Therapy.

 Qualifications